-Typically, when you have walleyes scattered over a flat and its mid-summer you automatically think of using a MR. WALLEYE® CRAWLER HAULER, a BUTTERFLY BLADE HARNESS, or BAITFISH SPINNER HARNESS with bottom bouncers.
-Using these are a great way to catch fish and lots of numbers, but there is another way to catch fish and a lot of quality walleye that is a bit more fun than watching a rod in the rod holder.
+Typically, when you have walleyes scattered over a flat and it’s mid-summer you automatically think of using an MR. WALLEYE® CRAWLER HAULER, a BUTTERFLY BLADE HARNESS, or BAITFISH SPINNER HARNESS with bottom bouncers.
+Using these is a great way to catch fish and lots of numbers, but there is another way to catch fish and a lot of quality walleye that is a bit more fun than watching a rod in the rod holder.

 Northland Puppet Minnows are often thought of as hard water baits, but they also shine big in the warmer months of summer!
 We all use the little #2s and #3s through the ice and have several boxes littered with them.
 But the #3s up to #9s are a great search lure and lure to use when you’re looking for schools of fish or have already found them and are growing tired of re-baiting.

 When water temperatures reach the 60-65-degree mark, these baits start producing and producing big.
-Typically, I will be looking for flats between the 10 and 25 foot of water, with a nearby drop off and if possible, a weed line that holds prey fish and bait fish.
-Generally, #3s or #5s are the size to start off with when water temperature is closer to 60 degrees depending on bait fish and prey fish size on the particular body of water.
-As summer moves along, up sizing the bait for every 5 degrees of water temp.
+Typically, I will be looking for flats between the 10 and 25 feet of water, with a nearby drop-off and if possible, a weed line that holds prey fish and baitfish.
+Generally, #3s or #5s are the sizes to start off with when the water temperature is closer to 60 degrees depending on baitfish and prey fish size in the particular body of water.
+As summer moves along, upsizing the bait for every 5 degrees of water temp.
 60-65 #3, 65-70 #5, 70-75 #7, and 75-80 #9.

 There are two main jigging stroke styles to use.
-First, is a one hop stroke; start with a jig stroke from 3 o’clock to 1 o’clock then let it fall to the bottom then sweep the rod again from 3 to 1 and continue this until back to the boat.
-Second is 3 hop strokes; start with a Jig stroke from 3 o’clock to 1 o’clock three times then let it fall to the bottom and continue this all the way back to the boat.
-With both styles I have found that once you get the lure under the boat continue to jig it vertically for another 10-15 strokes of a foot to a foot and a half off bottom, because most fish that have followed the lure to the boat and have not committed yet, will commit on the vertical presentation.
+First, is a one-hop stroke; start with a jig stroke from 3 o’clock to 1 o’clock then let it fall to the bottom then sweep the rod again from 3 to 1 and continue this until back to the boat.
+The second is 3 hop strokes; start with a Jig stroke from 3 o’clock to 1 o’clock three times then let it fall to the bottom and continue this all the way back to the boat.
+With both styles, I have found that once you get the lure under the boat continue to jig it vertically for another 10-15 strokes of a foot to a foot and a half off the bottom, because most fish that have followed the lure to the boat and have not committed yet, will commit on the vertical presentation.